NoeltHS/Test/staff-information/store-jobs.md

 {:.text-blue-000}
 {: .no_toc }

 **Step 1:** Upon joining the server, head over to the lockers.
 Wear the uniform by selecting the security one and then clicking "Equip Uniform."
 To equip the cuffs, find them in the staff room and then press and hold the 'E' key (or tap and hold on mobile).
-IMPORTANT: Players may only work as security if they have access to cuffs.
-Junior Team Member+ may purchase cuffs for 500 Robux.
+Please keep in mind that players may only work as security if they have access to cuffs.
+Junior Team Member+ may purchase cuffs for 300 Robux.

 **Step 2:** Security staff members can cuff players who steal items from the store.
 If a player is found stealing an item, equip the cuffs and click on the player.
 After doing so, select the 'Stealing' option.
 Doing so will send the player to the jail for two minutes.
 IMPORTANT: Staff members may not cuff trollers.
 Instead, contact an HR through the communications server.

 **Step 3:** Security staff members should stand at the security desks.
 One desk is located at the front of the store, and another is located at the back.

-**Step 4:** If a staff member calls for security by pressing the button directly behind the register, an alert will appear on the monitor and over the register.
+**Step 4:** If a staff member calls for security by pressing the button directly behind a register, an alert will appear on the monitor and over the register.
 Head over to the register and solve the issue.
 If the issue requires an HR, contact one.

 ## Staff Tasks
 {:.text-red-300}